 NASA’s Space Shuttle Program

-NASA’s space shuttle program was originally intended to involve the use of reusable mechanical components, vehicles.
-This was an effort to reduce the costs of space flights and make routine launches much more cost effective.
+NASA’s space shuttle program was originally intended to involve the use of reusable mechanical components and vehicles.
+This was an effort to reduce the costs of space flights and make routine launches much more cost-effective.
 But that scheme proved to be problematic and instead, NASA decided to redesign the shuttle with semi-reusable components.
-NASA’s designs which were previously very costly was due to the fact that they were a designed with the expendable launch system technology, whereby each vehicle was launched, then discarded after one use.
+NASA’s designs which were previously very costly due to the fact that they were designed with the expendable launch system technology, whereby each vehicle was launched, then discarded after one use.
 In semi-reusable form, the shuttle has completed many successful missions.

 The original idea of reaching space in vehicles that resembled airplanes rather than rockets dates to before World War II.
 In 1951, Collier’s printed a series of articles that popularized the possibility of manned exploration of space.
 The articles were the result of a collaboration between Collier’s editors and Werner von Braun, who suggested that the United States should build a permanent space station and supply it with a vehicle that looked somewhat like the eventual space shuttle.
 By the late 1960s, NASA began to worry about its future after the completion of the Apollo Mission.